Skip Ribbon Commands

 Marking external assessments

-VCE external assessments will be subject to independent marking by VCAA-appointed assessors.
+External assessments will be subject to independent marking by VCAA-appointed assessors.
 If necessary, there will be discrepancy marking by an additional assessor who will assess the task without knowledge of the previous assessments.

 Indicative grades and the anomalous grades check

 The indicative grade is the school’s prediction of a student’s actual level of achievement on the examination.
-Indicative grades are a letter grade, from A+ to E/UG (ungraded) or NA (not assessed).
+Indicative grades are letter grades, from A+ to E/UG (ungraded) or NA (not assessed).
 Schools should note that plus (+) can be used, but minus (-) is not available for input.
 Class teachers of the same study at the school should discuss and compare the indicative grades given to their students.

 Strategies for arriving at an indicative grade